OscarPellicer/marp_template/README.md

 ### Starting from a $\LaTeX$ presentation

 To convert from $\LaTeX$ to Markdown, I've been using just plain prompting to AI models (Gemini 2.5 Pro in my case).
-The prompt goes like this:
+The prompt goes something like this:

 > I want you to help me translate some latex slides into marp.
 I have created a custom theme.
 Here are some example marp slides showcasing all the features of the theme for your reference:
 >